ex0dus-0x/confine/README.md

 ## Introduction

-__confine__ is a lightweight and container-friendly app sandbox that helps triage suspicious files.
+__confine__ is a lightweight and container-friendly app sandbox that helps triage suspicious executables.

 ## Features

 ### Detection

 ### Mitigation

+__confine__ supports mitigation by allowing users to generate platform-specific policies from an agnostic configuration.

 ## Usage